athielen/chowdown/_recipes/ricks-3-2-1-baby-back-ribs.md

 **Notes**
-- The yellow mustard acts as a sticking agent for the rub and loses its mustard flavor during the smoking process.
+* The yellow mustard acts as a sticking agent for the rub and loses its mustard flavor during the smoking process.

--
+**Tools**: Smoker